 Although wrought fences don’t come cheap, homeowners still consider them worth the investment for their sturdiness, durability, and most of all their aesthetic appeal.
 Wrought iron fences are molded and built from materials that can last for decades on end, and for the most part, they are easy to maintain.
+Maintaining iron fence is not difficult and can be done at little cost.
 Having said that, iron fences are prone to damage in the form of dust, dirt, and rust.
-Rust, especially, will not only shorten the lifespan of your iron fence, but also diminish its look.
+Rust, especially, will not only shorten the lifespan of your iron fence but also diminish its look.
 Hence, it is only prudent that you keep your iron fences properly maintained.

 Sources of Fence Damage